Tourism Research

 - Recognizing the importance of agriculture and food to Vermont’s economy, environment, and culture, the Vermont Sustainable Jobs Fund (VSJF) was reauthorized in 2019 to create a second 10-year strategic food system plan.

-- The Vermont Agriculture & Food System Strategic Plan 2021-2030 includes specific issue briefs on:
+- The Vermont Agriculture and Food System Strategic Plan 2021-2030 includes specific issue briefs on:

 - The Vermont Tourism Center at the University of Vermont provides tools, resources, and research findings for farmers and agricultural service providers looking to learn more about the economic opportunities that agritourism provides.